 There are four major points that the Principles address.

 1. Minimizing administrative impediments to the exchange of biomedical research tools.

 The University has followed the Principles to develop a simple Material Transfer Agreement letter to be used in the transfer of biomedical research tools developed at the University to third parties for research purposes.
 There are two forms of this letter: one for nonprofit institutions and another for commercial firms.
-These forms, copies of which are attached and are also available on the Office of Research web site (www.pitt.edu/~offres/proposal/mta_intro.html), should be used by investigators who wish to transfer biomedical resources to third parties.
+These forms, copies of which are attached and are also available on the Office of Research web site (edited 2019 to update URL: www.osp.pitt.edu/ccc-material-transfer-agreements), should be used by investigators who wish to transfer biomedical resources to third parties.
 In certain cases, a more stringent letter for a Material Transfer Agreement may be warranted, and the researcher is advised to check with the Office of Research and the Office of Technology Management if any questions arise as to the appropriate format.

 2. Ensuring academic freedom and timely disclosure of research findings.